 Allen Gallery raised beds – A raised bed in the Allen Gallery Garden planted up with more unusual herbs in 2014.
 In 2015 a second raised bed was also taken on for gardening by ALFI and will also be used mostly for herbs.

 The Vicarage Plot – In June 2014 the Vicarage Plot at St Lawrence vicarage was cleared and in the autumn it was planted with soft fruit.
-In 2015 water butts and compost bins have been added and further planting of lavender around the path has been carried out.
+In 2015 water butts and compost bins were added and further planting of lavender around the path has been carried out.